heroku-examples/java-spring-12factor/presentation.md

     *   Including running tests under different profiles.

 <!--
-Speaker Notes:
-"So, how does Spring Boot help us achieve Dev/Prod Parity, as outlined in Factor X?"
+So, how does Spring Boot help us achieve Dev/Prod Parity, as outlined in Factor X?

-"First, **Spring Profiles** are a cornerstone.
+First, **Spring Profiles** are a cornerstone.
 By using `application-{profile}.properties` or YAML files, we can define distinct configurations for different environments like 'dev', 'test', or 'prod'.
 This allows us to easily switch settings – such as server ports, logging levels, or even which beans are active – simply by activating a different profile.
-For example, our `application-dev.properties` might set a debug logging level and a specific port, while `application-prod.properties` uses a different port and expects crucial settings like database URLs to be injected from the environment, perfectly aligning with Factor III for configuration."
+For example, our `application-dev.properties` might set a debug logging level and a specific port, while `application-prod.properties` uses a different port and expects crucial settings like database URLs to be injected from the environment, perfectly aligning with Factor III for configuration.

-"Second, Spring Boot applications typically use **Embedded Servers** (like Tomcat, Jetty, or Undertow) by default.
+Second, Spring Boot applications typically use **Embedded Servers** (like Tomcat, Jetty, or Undertow) by default.
 These are packaged directly within your executable JAR.
 This means the runtime environment for your web application is consistent wherever you deploy that JAR – your local machine, a CI server, or a production instance.
-No more discrepancies from deploying to an externally managed application server with its own configuration quirks."
+No more discrepancies from deploying to an externally managed application server with its own configuration quirks.

-"Third, **Containerization, especially with Docker,** is a game-changer for dev/prod parity.
+Third, **Containerization, especially with Docker,** is a game-changer for dev/prod parity.
 We can package our Spring Boot application (the executable JAR created by Maven or Gradle) along with all its dependencies, including a specific Java version, into a Docker image.
 This image becomes a consistent, immutable deployment artifact.
 As the snippet of a simple `Dockerfile` shows, we copy the JAR and define how to run it.
 You build this image once and can then run that exact same image in development, staging, and production.
 This drastically reduces the 'tools gap' by ensuring the application runs in an identical environment everywhere.
-Configuration, like `SPRING_PROFILES_ACTIVE=prod`, can then be injected into the container at runtime via environment variables."
+Configuration, like `SPRING_PROFILES_ACTIVE=prod`, can then be injected into the container at runtime via environment variables.

-"Finally, **Spring Boot Test** provides comprehensive testing utilities that encourage writing tests that run in an environment closely resembling production.
-You can easily load specific Spring profiles for your tests, mock backing services, or even spin up test containers for true integration testing against real database versions, further reducing the gap between your testing environment and production."
+Finally, **Spring Boot Test** provides comprehensive testing utilities that encourage writing tests that run in an environment closely resembling production.
+You can easily load specific Spring profiles for your tests, mock backing services, or even spin up test containers for true integration testing against real database versions, further reducing the gap between your testing environment and production.

-"By leveraging these features, Spring Boot significantly simplifies the task of keeping your development and production environments as similar as possible, which is key for building reliable, continuously deployable applications."
+By leveraging these features, Spring Boot significantly simplifies the task of keeping your development and production environments as similar as possible, which is key for building reliable, continuously deployable applications.
 -->

 ---